-What sold me on using Beyond Paint was that there is literally no prep work!
+What sold me on using Beyond Paint for the dresser makeover was that there is literally no prep work!
 Knowing that I could paint the furniture without having to sand, strip or prime made this overhaul so much less intimidating.
 They even has these little sample size containers so you can test the color before purchasing the full size.
 I went with Off-White so there would be a greater contrast with the grey walls in the room.

 I removed the drawer pulls and filled with Dap wood putty because the replacement ones I bought were a different size.
 The center of the dresser panels are etched with a design that no amount of sanding was going to remove, so I decided to remove them all together using a crowbar and a hammer.

 Let the painting begin!
 I found a cute little all-in-one kit on Amazon that had everything you would need for a painting project: rollers, brushes, painter's tape, scraper, drop cloth and sandpaper.

 Here's the dresser after one coat of paint.
 I used a roller instead of a brush to eliminate any brush stroke marks.
 Beyond Paint is super thick and adhered surprisingly well.

 After a second coat, you could really see what a difference it made.
 A few spots required a third coat, but the coverage was great.

 Because the panels have etching on them, I didn't even try to sand them down.
 Instead I decided to cover with fabric for some texture and contrast.
 I knew I wanted grasscloth, and found a grasscloth table runner from Amazon that worked because I only needed a small amount of fabric.